15 Project 4 - Developing an image filter

 Now that we have the data of each pixel in the image, we can focus on applying our image filter over these pixels.
 Remember, our objective here is to apply a grayscale filter over the image.
 A grayscale filter is a filter that transforms a colored image into a grayscale image.

 There are different formulas and strategies to transform a colored image into a grayscale image.
-But all of these different strategies involve applying some math over the colors of each pixel.
+But all of these different strategies normally involve applying some math over the colors of each pixel.
 In this project, we are going to use the most general formula, which is exposed below.
 This formula considers \(r\) as the red of the pixel, \(g\) as the green, \(b\) as the blue, and \(p'\) as the linear luminance of the pixel.

 \[ p' = (0.2126 \times r) + (0.7152 \times g) + (0.0722 \times b) \tag{15.1}\]

 This Equation 15.1 is the formula to calculate the linear luminance of a pixel.
 Is worth noting that this formula works only for images whose pixels are using the sRGB color space, which is the standard color space for the web.
-This means that, ideally, all images on the web should use this color space.
+Thus, ideally, all images on the web should use this color space.
 Luckily, this is our case here, i.e. the pedro_pascal.png image is using this sRGB color space, and, as consequence, we can use the Equation 15.1.
-You can read more about this at the Wikipedia page for grayscale (Wikipedia 2024).
+You can read more about this formula at the Wikipedia page for grayscale (Wikipedia 2024).

 The apply_image_filter() function exposed below summarises the necessary steps to apply Equation 15.1 over the pixels in the image.
 We just apply this function over our buffer object that contains our pixel data, and, as result, the pixel data stored in this buffer object should now represent the grayscale version of our image.